-I’m going to level with you: dieting is easier than intuitive eating.
+I’m going to level with you: Dieting is easier than intuitive eating.
 Why?
-Becuase there are a set amount of rules to follow and it’s very clear.
+Because there are a set amount of rules to follow and it’s very clear.
 Don’t eat this.
 Just eat that.
 Expect this result in 21 days.
 That’s all a diet is.

 1. Reject the Diet Mentality